 Google is specifically looking for the engagement and interaction between local businesses and customers on GMB.
 In other words, the more current and frequent your interactions the more likely you are to snag the 3-pack ranking.

 Local businesses serve a unique audience, made up by their local community.
 The more involved your business is in your local community, the more likely your brand will gain the trust of your consumers.
+So, the more involved you are in your location based marketing, the better.
 The perks of landing in the “3-pack” ranking by the GMB listing is obviously directly beneficial to your business and more specifically, your website.